longhoangly/longhoangly/about.md

 <br>
 - Học Nữa Học Mãi Channel

-  - I used this channel shares everything, what I learnt from professional work in software industry also from daily life.
+  - I used this channel for sharing everything, what I learnt from professional work in software industry also from daily life.
   [Thanks]

   - I also shared some instruction videos about how to learn vocabularies with Anki & AnkiFlash.

-  - More videos will be uploaded to this channel soon right after I finish the Jekyll profile / blog template.
+  - More videos will be uploaded to this channel soon...

   - Channel: <a href="https://www.youtube.com/channel/UCeHm_2bEbq4EmZ9aaAgn7_w" target="_blank">_Học Nữa Học Mãi_</a>